-Use, duplication or disclosure of data contained on this sheet is subject to the restrictions on the title page of this document.
+Policy IC P3 - Quiet Lanes

+Supports NDP Objectives - EL5, IC1, IC3

+Commented [HS95]: For individual dwellings, any financial contributions will be secured via CiL (Community Infrastructure Levy).
+The mitigating envisaged in this policy would only be relevant on larger schemes, which the plan as written is not proposing.
+This element could therefore be removed.

+Commented [HS96]: This is addressed in Local Plan policy T1 and does not need repeating here.
+The policy should therefore be deleted and the relevant supporting text and policy wording added to the community aspirations section

+Commented [HS97]: This is addressed in Local Plan policy T1 and does not need repeating here.
+The policy should therefore be deleted and the relevant supporting text and policy wording added to the community aspirations section i. the removal of hedgerows or trees of amenity value which line the road or lanes;

-IC P3 - Quiet Lanes Suppo Supports NDP Objectives - EL5, IC1, IC3 Suppo rts TVBC Policy - T1 the rur the Pai tent with TVBC Local Plan Policy T1, development proposals should preserve and where practicable, enhance ral roads and lanes in the Parish.
-With the exception of the A343 and the B3084 all other roads and lanes in rish are considered to be rural, narrow and winding in nature and as such their character should be ved and enhanced. pment proposals on these rural roads and lanes will be supported provided that, individually or atively, they would not result in: i. ii. the removal of hedgerows or trees of amenity value which line the road or lanes; an increase in vehicle movements which would conflict with the use of the road or lane by walkers, horse riders and cyclists; iii. a form of development which would be out of character with area as identified in the Character Appraisal and Design Code document (Appendix D); iii. iv. a form of development which would be out of character with area as identified in the Character Appraisal
+Consistent with TVBC Local Plan Policy T1, development proposals should preserve and where practicable, enhance the rural roads and lanes in the Parish.
+With the exception of the A343 and the B3084 all other roads and lanes in the Parish are considered to be rural, narrow and winding in nature and as such their character should be preserved and enhanced.

+Development proposals on these rural roads and lanes will be supported provided that, individually or cumulatively, they would not result in:

+ii. an increase in vehicle movements which would conflict with the use of the road or lane by walkers, horse riders and cyclists; iii. a form of development which would be out of character with area as identified in the Character Appraisal and Design Code document (Appendix D); iv. an extended linear form of development along a road outside of the settlement boundary; v. the coalescence of the settlements.